-- Notify the site and Superintendent or designee immediately if you receive or hear of a threat. - District/Site Safety Team will call 911 for further instructions and then send out an incident report with directions to all staff via the Catapult EMS system. - Staff will be updated on a regular basis via Catapult when further direction is received from law enforcement/emergency personnel and staff will be notified whether to lock down, shelter in place or evacuate. - If staff and students need to be moved to a rally point that is not on campus, it will be done so in accordance with the evacuation protocol in place. - Never touch or move any suspicious objects.
-Report their location via Catapult. - When it is safe to do so, the "all clear" will be given via Catapult.
+- □ Notify the site and Superintendent or designee immediately if you receive or hear of a threat. - District/Site Safety Team will send out an incident report with directions to all staff via the Catapult EMS system and call 911 for further instructions. - Staff will be updated on a regular basis via Catapult when further direction is received from law enforcement/emergency personnel and staff will be notified whether to lock down, shelter in place or evacuate. - ☐ If staff and students need to be moved to a rally point that is not on campus, it will be done so in accordance with the evacuation protocol in place. - □ Never touch or move any suspicious objects. - Report your location via Catapult. - When it is safe to do so, the "all clear" will be given via Catapult.